Recent LAS Students

 Brian Sweeney ’15

-The reason I chose to minor was because I found it to be the perfect unifier for the different things I had been studying.
+The reason I chose to minor in LAS was because I found it to be the perfect unifier for the different things I had been studying.
 It allowed me to explore a part of the world that has always fascinated me.
 The minor, and my interest in the region, was a big part of my choice to study abroad in Buenos Aires, Argentina.
-I’m so excited to experience the Latin American culture, and I think LAS has played a big role in preparing me for the journey.

 Magali Garcia-Pletsch ’13